 The Table of Contents of the Volume Two Supplement is shown here.

 Click the crossed-arrows icon for a full-page view.

-We expect to make the full work available by the end of January.
-It will run approximately 130 pages.
-Stay tuned for further details on how this material will be distributed.
-The digital version will be offered free of charge to purchasers of the print edition of Volume Two.
-Plans for a printed version of the Supplement are under consideration.
+The digital version is provided free of charge to purchasers of the print edition of Volume Two.
+Plans for a print version of the Supplement are under consideration.